Autoimmune diseases. Autoimmune skin diseases in cats and dogs using the example of pemphigus foliaceus. causes, clinical signs, diagnosis, treatment

 autoimmune origin.

-immunofluorescence (RIF), and sensitized lymphocytes of internal
+immunofluorescence (RIF), and sensitized lymphocytes internal

-The prognosis is cautious.
+The forecast is cautious.

-cortisone, cortisone at 0.5-1.0 Lib/kg and
+cortisone, cortisone 0.5-1.0 Ib/kg and srolye

 origin**?ly of the muscular stomach of birds, lignin, poro.

-loziva 2-3 times and adding necessarily
+loziva 2-3 times and be sure to add

-colostrum substitutes, iiikhash, _ yeomah and complexes
+colostrum substitutes, iiiihash, _ yeomah and complexes

-“ “-g sravd * e “after
+“ “-g sRaVD *e „after

-justified feeding and "P" silted with fungi containing disease-
+reasonable feeding and “R”ilated fungi containing diseased

-and inflammatory processes of various kinds.
+and inflammatory processes of various origins.

 Random articles